ironhack-labs/lab-authentication-with-passport/README.md

 ## Deliverables

 The starter-code provides the basic layout and organization for this assignment.
-Please push everything you need to make it work properly on GitHub before creating the pull request.
+Please push everything you need to make it work properly to GitHub before creating the pull request.

 ## Introduction

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_676b436fcf47e71b1f85cbd8d318a080.png)

 You may already know how Passport works and how to integrate it in your projects.
-Now is time to practice by creating an Express application with Passport.
+Now it's time to practice by creating an Express application with Passport.

 ## Iteration #1: The Sign-up Feature